callmenoodles/space-isolation/README.md

 ![Preview](preview.jpg "Space Isolation GRUB2 Theme Preview")

-## ⚠️ Disclaimer
-This theme currently **only supports 2560x1440** and it doesn't scale well on other resolutions.

 ## Installation
+⚠️ This theme is a WIP and is currently fixed at 2560x1440 and it doesn't scale well to different resolutions.

 ### Arch Linux
 1. Rename the directory with your resolution to `space-isolation`
 2. Copy this directory to `/boot/grub/themes`